particle-iot/docs/src/content/en/shared/examples.md

   pinMode(boardLed,OUTPUT); // Our on-board LED is output as well pinMode(photoresistor,INPUT);  // Our photoresistor pin is input (reading the photoresistor) pinMode(power,OUTPUT); // The pin powering the photoresistor is output (sending out consistent power)

+  // Here we are going to subscribe to your buddy's event using Spark.subscribe Spark.subscribe("buddy_unique_event_name", myHandler);
+  // Subscribe will listen for the event buddy_unique_event_name and, when it finds it, will run the function myHandler()
+  // (Remember to replace buddy_unique_event_name with your buddy's actual unique event name that they have in their firmware.)
+  // myHandler() is declared later in this app.

   // Next, write the power of the photoresistor to be the maximum possible, which is 4095 in analog. analogWrite(power,4095);